hustf/infinite_source/README.md

 cd ininite source
 ```

-You may want to delete `Manifest.toml' and 'Project.toml'.
-You don't really need 'LightXML', 'EzXML', 'HTTP', 'Pango_jll', 'Revise', 'InlineStrings', 'Cairo', 'BenchmarkTools' to run these files.
+You may want to delete `Manifest.toml' and 'Project.toml' before starting Julia.
+You don't need 'LightXML', 'EzXML', 'HTTP', 'Pango_jll', 'Revise', 'InlineStrings', 'Cairo', 'BenchmarkTools' to run these files.

 Install what's asked for when running the files: Luxor, QuadGK, ThreadPools.

 ```
 julia --project=. --threads=auto